Everything you need to know about GameVox.

 GameVox is a voice and text chat platform built specifically for gaming communities.
 It offers crystal clear voice chat, video, screen sharing, spatial audio, soundboard, and more - with no email required to get started.

 GameVox is built by LightSpeed Gaming LLC, registered in Ohio, USA.
-We've been building voice communication platforms for gamers for over a decade.
+We've been hosting voice communication platforms for gamers for over a 20 years.
 You can learn more on our About page.

 Yes.
 The Standard tier is completely free and includes voice chat, text chat, file sharing, and all core features.
 Paid tiers (Silver, Gold, Diamond) unlock higher limits, HD audio, and advanced features like raid protection and AI-powered moderation.
 See Pricing for details.